Should You Buy a New Car or a Used Car?

-The first point that needs to be made is that due to different car financing options such as zero percent financing and zero down, it may be possible for you to get behind the wheel of a new car if you choose to do so.
+The first point that needs to be made is that due to different car financing options such as zero percent financing and zero down, it may be possible for you to get behind the wheel of a new car.
 Car dealers have come up with a variety of ways of helping costumers afford new vehicles.
 Zero percent financing and zero money down options are two of the most popular options that customers use.
+While no money down sounds like a good option, it ultimately leaves you paying higher monthly payments and borrowing more, likely increasing the interest rate.

-A new car has many benefits.
-One of the key benefits of a new car is, of course, it is new.
-As a result, you know that the odds of anything major going wrong with the car for at least a few years is quite small.
+When you buy a new car you know that the odds of anything major going wrong with the car for at least a few years is quite small.
 Plus if you opt for a great car dealer, you know that if there are any problems that they will be addressed quickly.
+The problem with buying a new vehicle is you don't know the long term performance of the vehicle.
+If you're looking at buying a particular used vehicle, it's easy to research that vehicle's long term performance.
+Also, while dealers may have many incentives in place to encourage you to buy new over used, they don't mention how quickly a new car depreciates in comparison to a used vehicle.

-A used car likewise, has a wide range of benefits as well.
+There are also many many benefits of buying a used car.
 Buying a used car does stand as a way to save considerably.
 Even buying a used car that is only a few months old is an easy way to save a great deal of cash, while at the same time seeing much of the benefits of a new car.
 Below we're going to break down the pros and cons of both buying a new car and buying a used car.

 Pros of Buying Used